History of the Collingwood Football Club: 2000

 Minus a breezy win over eventual loungers, St Kilda.
-There was not much to like about the Magpies until the closing stages of the season, when Nick Davis led the side to a rousing victory over the Kangaroos at Colonial Stadium.
-In the final round of the season, the club bid adieu to two of its finest products in Gavin Brown and Gavin Crosisca against a premiership bound Essendon at the MCG in round 22.
+There was little like about the Magpies until the closing stages of the season when Nick Davis led the side to a rousing victory over the Kangaroos at Colonial Stadium.
+In the final round of the season, the club bid farewell two of its finest products, Gavin Brown and Gavin Crosisca, against a premiership-bound Essendon at the MCG in round 22.

-Brown and Crosisca were at the forefront of the club's quasi-glory days of the late 1980s and early, early 1990s and were bastions of hope in the dark days of the latter decade.
-They received a stunning goodbye from the crowd and a sentimental and terrifically sporting gesture from Essendon and their coach, Kevin Sheedy, who stood nearby and clapped the two Gavins from the ground for one last time on the shoulders of their teammates.
-Brown would remain to this very day at the club in the capacity of an assistant coach, while Crosisca traveled the state in the same guise, albeit with stints at Hawthorn, North Ballarat, the Kangaroos and now Carlton.
+Brown and Crosisca were at the forefront of the club's quasi-glory days of the late 1980s and early 1990s and were bastions of hope in the dark days of the latter decade.
+They received a stunning goodbye from the crowd and a sentimental and terrifically sporting gesture from Essendon and their coach, Kevin Sheedy, who stood nearby and clapped the two Gavins from the ground for one last time on their teammates' shoulders.
+Brown would remain to this very day at the club as an assistant coach, while Crosisca traveled the state in the same guise, albeit with stints at Hawthorn, North Ballarat, the Kangaroos and now Carlton.

 With the departure of Brown and Crosisca, not a player remained on the list from the 1990 premiership side.
-The era of days gone by had gone, but it would not be forgotten, however the new blood was coming through, thick and fast.
+The era of days gone by had gone, but it would not be forgotten.
+However the new blood was coming through, thick and fast.
 September action was just around the corner.